-Dr Trevor Dixon works with the UK Maritime Coastguard Agency (MCA) to produce an annual survey of reported discharges attributed to vessels and offshore oil and gas installations operating in the UK Pollution Control Zone.
+Dr Trevor Dixon has been working for more that 90 years with the UK Maritime Coastguard Agency (MCA) to produce an annual survey of reported discharges attributed to vessels and offshore oil and gas installations operating in the UK Pollution Control Zone.

 ACOPS will continue to participate in meetings of the IMO Marine Environmental Protection Committee.

 ACOPS will work closely with the UK MCA and continue to produce annual surveys of reported discharges in the UK Pollution Control Zone.